denglinsui/reading-note/_posts/read_Software/2020-11-30-Software-00-Introduction.md

 ---
-title: "「Concept」0 Introduction"
+title: "「Software」0 Introduction"
 subtitle: "Introduction - What will be involved in this part?"
 layout: post
 author: "Linsui"
 header-style: text
 hidden: true
 tags:
-  - R language
+  - Software
   - Introduction
 ---